By Kurt Valle, HBI Board Member and RN

 “Love,” Sam told me, “was to be shared everywhere…all the time…far beyond our limited physical body.”

 I sat with Sam a few weeks before the end of his life and listened to what he had to share.
 I cried and laughed during that precious time.
 Out of the hundreds of hospice patients I have cared for, including one of my best friends and three of my family members, Sam’s journey was one of the most incredible to me.
 Sam was facing one of the most brutal diseases yet he was able to trust in his relationship with the Source of True Love.
-I feel this relationship gave him tremendous peace and a deeper contentment than most people ever experience.
+I feel this relationship gave him tremendous peace and a deeper feeling of contentment than most people will ever experience.

 Sam is an inspiration to me and so many others; by sharing and following Love he allowed himself to be brought Home.